 Key factors for collaboration?

-In August 2016, the project and vision was publicly presented for the first time at the European Summer Research Institute (ESRI 2016) hosted by Mind & Life Europe at Chiemsee, Germany.
+In August 2016, the project and vision was publicly presented by Wolfgang for the first time at the European Summer Research Institute (ESRI 2016) hosted by Mind & Life Europe at Chiemsee, Germany.
 Here the emphasis was placed on key factors that would be essential for a CERN-inspired contemplative collaborative culture and research infrastructure for Contemplative Science.

 2017: Extending the scope